 21 Days of Prayer - Freedom Life Church

-Share a prayer request with our team and we will gladly intercede on your behalf.
-Be assured that your requests will be be kept confident.
+Share a prayer request with our team, and we will gladly intercede on your behalf.
+Be assured that your requests will be kept confidential.
 We also want to know what God is doing in your life during these 21 Days.
 Has he revealed something to you or worked a miracle in your life?
-Has fasting and praying opened your eyes to the will of God?
+Have fasting and praying opened your eyes to the will of God?
 Share with us!

 PARENTS: We have a fun prayer resource from Transformation Church for your kids to do if you want to print this out and help them use it at home.
-We also have an additional guide that will facilitate family moments and discussion.
+We also have an additional guide that will facilitate family moments and discussions.
+These are a few years old, but they are still helpful!
 Let’s pray with and for the next generation of world changers!

 TYPES OF FASTS